A Coalition for Change

 Investor Dataset

 Our Extractive Agriculture Investor Dataset includes companies that substantially contribute to climate change in ways that disproportionately impact poor communities and people of color through participation in extractive agriculture.
 The Hewlett Foundation has sponsored the completion of this dataset and investor organizing via a grant to Adasina and our partners.
-Public version of this data is coming soon!
+Public version of this data was recently published.

 thought_leadership_blue